Click on top left for ship menu.

 These are the newest deck plans for Crown Princess Plaza deck plan.
 Cruisedeckplans provides full interactive deck plans for the Crown Princess Plaza deck.
 Just move your mouse over any stateroom and a pop up will appear with detail information, including a full description and floor layout, and a link to pictures and/or videos.
-The menu below is specific to the Crown Princess ship and provides a quick way to go to the different pages.
+LIVE SHIP TRACKING The menu above is specific to the Crown Princess ship and provides a quick way to go to the different pages.

 |#||Deck Plan Symbols|

 |Two lower beds not convertible|